 How to Spend 48 Hours on Hilton Head Island

-Hilton Head Island offers a unique and relaxing vacation experience unlike anywhere else—and everyone, at some point, should make their way to America’s favorite island.
-Did you know that we were just named the #1 Island in the Continental U.S. for the fourth year in a row by Travel + Leisure Magazine!
+Hilton Head Island offers a unique and relaxing vacation experience unlike anywhere else—and everyone, at some point, should make their way to America’s Favorite Island®.
+Did you know that we were just named the #1 Island in the U.S. in the Conde Nast Traveler Readers' Choice Awards for the 4th year in a row?!

 Featuring sunny skies, warm breezes, and ideal beach weather (not to mention a large selection of thrilling outdoor activities and excursions), there’s always a reason for planning an escape to explore Hilton Head Island.